isaac-mason/linguine/README.md

 ### `flatMap`

 Calls the given function for each value in the stream, and returns multiple messages.
-The givenfunction must return an array.
+The given function must return an array.

 ```ts
 const topic = new Topic<number>()